by Rachel Wells

 Light up Snowmen

 For these light up snowmen, you will need battery operated tea light candles, permanent markers, construction paper, scissors, pipe cleaners, hot glue, and craft pom-poms.
-In our two versions we went with a classic black hat and ear muff look, but the creativity really is endless with this one.
+In our two ornaments we tried a classic black hat and ear muff version, but the creativity really is endless with this one.
 Remember to turn on the flameless light for the snowman’s nose!